NYUDataBootcamp/Book/pandas-input.md

-# Pandas 1:  Data input
+# Pandas 2:  Data input

 ---
-**Overview.**  We introduce "packages" -- collections of tools that extend Python's capabilities -- and explore one of them:  Pandas, the Python package devoted to data management.
-We use Pandas to read spreadsheet data into Python and describe the "DataFrame" this produces.
+**Overview.** In the last lecture, we introduced some of the main ideas in the pandas package.
+We now talk about how we can use pandas (and pandas-datareader) to read data into Python.
+We will learn to read data from both the internet and from our computers.

-**Python tools.**  Import, Pandas, reading spreadsheet files, DataFrames, series, columns, index.
+**Python tools.**  Pandas, Pandas-Datareader, reading spreadsheet files, data

-**Buzzwords.**  Package, csv file, API.
+**Buzzwords.**  csv, excel files, datareader, API.

 **Applications.**  Income and output of countries, government debt, income by college major, old people, equity returns, George Clooney's movie roles.